 Successful SEO Depends on Your Content Management System

 Not all content management systems are created equal when it comes to SEO.
-Some are extremely limiting, restricting access to certain areas of the site.
+Some are incredibly limiting, restricting access to certain areas of the site.
 Tim shares, “The biggest mistake I made starting out was not properly vetting the content management systems that new clients were using before starting on their projects.
-I’d realize once I got into the website that a CMS wouldn’t let me do what I needed to do to get results.
+Once I got into the website, I realized that a CMS wouldn’t let me do what I needed to do to get results.
 We then had to hire a developer to go into the code.”
-Before launching an SEO project, do your research to know what your CMS allows and budget in any programming help you’ll need.
+Before launching an SEO project, do your research to know what your CMS allows, and budget in any programming help you’ll need.

 Signal vs. Noise: How to Get Found

 There is a lot of noise out there — a lot of content.
 The job of a search engine is to sort through the noise to create the “signal” that searchers are trying to find.
 Tim shares a startling statistic: “Just north of 50% of search engine results never receive a click.”
 Companies need to provide real value to attract people’s interest get the search engines to reward them with better search rankings.
 Search engines look at engagement levels — the more engaged people are with your content, the better search engines will rank you.

 Google looks for around 200 ranking signals.
 One of the significant ranking signals is the nature of the content — how helpful is it?
 Tim offers an illustration: “For example, someone who types in, ‘How do I fix a dent in my car?’ isn’t necessarily looking for a body repair shop yet — they’re evaluating first if they can do it themselves.
 Suppose a particular body shop provides a comprehensive step-by-step guide for people who are looking for this information.
 In that case, the chances are that this body shop will earn that person’s business when he or she later searches a more buying-related query.”